 The Independent on Sunday has been told, however, that Mourinho has received a number of other offers – although none from the elite band of super clubs.

 Mourinho’s name was regularly sung at Stamford Bridge on Saturday – especially after the goals in an emphatic 3-1 win against Sunderland – which was in stark contrast to the lukewarm applause which greeted the confirmation that Guus Hiddink will take over as interim manager.

-Jose Mourinho's best quotes this season
+Jose Mourinho's season in quotes

-Jose Mourinho's best quotes this season
+Jose Mourinho's season in quotes

 1/10 On the Eva Carneiro row

 'You have to understand the game even if you’re a kit man, a doctor or a secretary on the bench'

 'I was unhappy with my medical staff.
 They were impulsive and naive'